The Symptoms: High-RPM Idle and "Service Engine Soon" Light

 - Move the hose off to the side, away from the wiring that is soon to be disconnected.

-Step 4: Replacing the Idle Air Control Valve
+Step 4: Replace the Idle Air Control Valve

 This is the whole reason for all the craziness to get here!